Thyristor: Comparisons to other devices

-The functional drawback of a thyristor is that, like a diode, it only conducts in one direction so it cannot be safely used with AC current.
+The functional drawback of a thyristor is that, like a diode, it only conducts in one direction, so it cannot be safely used with alternating current.
 A similar self-latching 5-layer device, called a TRIAC, is able to work in both directions.
 This added capability, though, also can become a shortfall.
 Because the TRIAC can conduct in both directions, reactive loads can cause it to fail to turn off during the zero-voltage instants of the AC power cycle.
 Because of this, use of TRIACs with (for example) heavily inductive motor loads usually requires the use of a "snubber" circuit around the TRIAC to assure that it will turn off with each half-cycle of mains power.
-Inverse parallel SCRs can also be used in place of the triac; because each SCR in the pair has an entire half-cycle of reverse polarity applied to it, the SCRs, unlike TRIACs, are sure to turn off.
-The "price" to be paid for this arrangement, however, is the added complexity of two separate, but essentially identical gating circuits.
+Inverse parallel SCRs can also be used in place of the TRIAC; because each SCR in the pair has an entire half-cycle of reverse polarity applied to it, the SCRs, unlike TRIACs, are sure to turn off.
+The "price" to be paid for this arrangement, however, is the added complexity of two separate, but essentially identical, gating circuits.

-Although thyristors are heavily used in megawatt-scale rectification of AC to DC, in low- and medium-power (from few tens of watts to few tens of kilowatts) applications they have virtually been replaced by other devices with superior switching characteristics like power MOSFETs or IGBTs.
+Although thyristors are heavily used in megawatt-scale rectification of AC to DC, in low- and medium-power (from few tens of watts to few tens of kilowatts) applications, they have virtually been replaced by other devices with superior switching characteristics like power MOSFETs or IGBTs.
 One major problem associated with SCRs is that they are not fully controllable switches.
 The GTO thyristor and IGCT are two devices related to the thyristor that address this problem.
 In high-frequency applications, thyristors are poor candidates due to long switching times arising from bipolar conduction.
 MOSFETs, on the other hand, have much faster switching capability because of their unipolar conduction (only majority carriers carry the current).